BDCPatrick/BDC_GasHelper_Doc/README.md

 ## Installing the Plugin
 After you purchased the Plugin, head to the EpicGames Launcher, to the Unreal Engine Tab, and open your Library there.
-In the "Vault" Section, search for the Gas Helper Plugin and add it to your Project.
+In the "Vault" Section, search for the Gas Helper Plugin and install it to your Engines.

-**Be aware of**: The Gas helper Plugins only work for Unreal Engine Version 5.3 and newer, since it depends on Plugins that are only available for those Versions.
+**Be aware of**: The Gas helper Plugins only work for Unreal Engine Version 5.3 and newer.